 - Smartly “sprinkle” long‐tail variations throughout your content

 It is very easy.
 Just smartly place your long-tail keywords throughout the content available on your web page.
-Make sure you don’t over do it as it will led to keyword stuffing.
-Focus on readability.
+Make sure you don’t over do it as it will lead to keyword stuffing.
+Your focus should be on readability.

 Content is an integral part of any SEO program and should be handled carefully.
 Your entire SEO effort are meant to fall on floor is your content is not up to the mark.